Configuring it

 Project

-Njord Mojos does not require project, and they can be invoked without any.
-But, in that case all the “heuristics” will be unavailable, and you will need to provide all the required input to Mojos explicitly.
-For example, assuming you have locally staged myproject-00001, you can still publish it by explicitly configuring publish mojo from a directory where no project exists:
+Njord goals do not require project, and they can be invoked without any.
+But, in that case all the “heuristics” will be unavailable, and you will need to provide all the required input to goals explicitly.
+For example, assuming you have locally staged myproject-00001, you can still publish it by explicitly configuring publish goal from a directory where no project exists:

 $ mvn njord:publish -Dstore=myproject=00001 -Dpublisher=sonatype-cp